-435 (Formerly 433) Statistics and Business Decision Making - 1 cr.
+435 Statistics and Business Decision Making - 1 cr.

 Introduces students to major concepts for collecting, analyzing and making inferences from statistical studies.
 Topics include statistical process sampling, variability, categorical and quantitative data, and probability.
 Statistics and Business Decision Making is an introduction to statistics and the application of statistics to business decision making.
 Students will use statistics to make business decisions.
 Students will determine the appropriateness of methods used to collect data to ensure conclusions are valid.
 This course is designed for college-bound seniors.
-Grade of 80 or better in Algebra II is recommended.
+This course aligns with Business Management, as well as, the Marketing and Sales CTE programs This course is designed for college-bound seniors.